rudrankbasant/AuthenticationWithFirebase/README.md

 **Login Page:**<br/>
 Displays toast if any of the fields, i.e, Email ID and Password is/are empty.

-Also displays the respective error message if anything else goes wrong.
+Also displays the respective error message, if anything else goes wrong.